 Have you ever dealt with Hard Drive partitions in Microsoft Windows?
 Most people use disk partitions just as they were while purchasing the computer.
 That having said, it’s kind of necessary to create different disk partitions for easier storage.
 It’s an easy task, unlike most people think.
 Even if you mess up, there are a few tools to help you.
 You should know some things like the difference between mbr and gpt while partitioning a drive.

 Most of you may not know about MBR and GPT.
 Essentially, they are Partition Structures.
 That is, every Hard Drive partition you create will have a particular structure.
 It defines multiple aspects of the partition, like the organization of data, codes required for booting and partition borders.
-And, gpt or mbr, you have either of the two choices.
+And, mbr or gpt, you have either of the two choices.
 We’d never recommend a random selection between these because each choice has its own advantages and disadvantages.

 MBR vs GPT – The Basics

 1. MBR – Master Boot Record

 Introduced in 1983, MBR is one of the widely-used Partition structures.
 It actually holds the monopoly when it comes to Hard Drive partitions.
 MBR stands for Master Boot Record and it’s used on multiple platforms like Windows, Mac and Linux.
 There is a reason why MBR is called Master Boot Record.
 It’s because, in the beginning of every MBR-based drive, there will be a special boot sector.

 This sector is used to store different types of information.
 Essentially, you can find bootloader in there.
 It’s also containing details about the different logical partitions on the hard drive.
 For instance, if the drive has 4 partitions, details of each partition will be found in MBR.
 Although it’s the industry standard since when it was launched, MBR is now being replaced.

 2. GPT – GUID Partition Table